jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 1. Young earth proponents fail to distinguish scientific arguments for creation by design from scientific arguments differing on the age of the earth.

 ##### Interesting Quote:
 1.  *The material universe is good in itself, for God created it good and wants us to use it in ways pleasing to him.
-Therefore we should seek to be like the early Christians, who "received their food with glad and generous hearts" (Acts 2:46), always with thanksgiving to God for his provisions.* (page 413)
+Therefore we should seek to be like the early Christians, who "received their food with glad and generous hearts" (Acts 2:46), always with thanksgiving to God for his provisions.* (413)

 #### 2022-07-09 11:21 Pages 420-440
 ##### What I learned:
-1. God's providence provides a basis for science: God has made an continues to sustain a universe that acts in predictable ways. (page 422)
+1. God's providence provides a basis for science: God has made an continues to sustain a universe that acts in predictable ways.
+(422)
 2. Natural events are fully caused by God and fully caused by creation.
 3. Scripturally, God has indirectly brought about some kind of evil.